willardharris/balena-ads-b/README.md

  3. Inside the *Terminal* section, click *Select a target*, then *radarbox*, and finally *Start terminal session*.
  4. This will open a terminal which lets you interact directly with your RadarBox container.
  5. At the prompt, enter `/showkey.sh`.
 Your RadarBox key will be displayed, and will look similar to this: `546b69e69b4671a742b82b10c674cdc1`.
- 6. Click on the *Device Variables*-button – *Vx* in the left-hand menu.
+ 6. Click on the *Device Variables*-button in the left-hand menu.
 Add a variable named `RADARBOX_KEY` and paste the value from step 5, e.g. `546b69e69b4671a742b82b10c674cdc1`.
- 7. Restart the *radarbox* application under *Services* by clicking the "cycle" icon next to the service name.
+ 7. Restart the *radarbox* service under *Services* by clicking the "cycle" icon next to the service name.
  8. Next, head over to RadarBox' [Claim Your Raspberry Pi](https://www.radarbox.com/raspberry-pi/claim) page.
 Locate the input field named *Sharing Key,* and paste the value from step 5, e.g. `546b69e69b4671a742b82b10c674cdc1`.
  9. Next, you might be asked to enter your feeder's location and altitude *above the ground.* Enter the same values that you entered in the `LAT` and `LON` variables earlier.
 When asked for the antenna's altitude, specify it i meters (or feet) *above the ground* – NOT above sea level as done previously.
 If you are not asked to enter this information, you can do it manually by clicking the *Edit* link under your receiver's ID on the left-hand side of the screen.
  10. Finally, verify that RadarBox is receiving data from your receiver.
 You'll find your receiver by clicking on the *Account* menu at [radarbox.com](https://www.radarbox.com) , under the *Stations* accordion.